Cacti/documentation/Plugin-Creating-Plugins.md

 *compat* | The minimum version of Cacti that is required to use this plugin.
 *depends* | A space delimited list of plugins:version that are required to use this plugin.
 *capabilities* | A comma delimited list of capabilities for define what capabilities the plugin has primarily remotely.
-*nosync* | A comma delimited list of relative paths that should not be syncronized with the remote data collectors, for example transient folders that may contain quite a bit of data that changes often.
+*nosync* | A comma delimited list of relative paths that should not be synchronized with the remote data collectors, for example transient folders that may contain quite a bit of data that changes often.

 ## Functions